-CORPORATE VISION Establish a World C Establish a World Class Supply Chain and Expand Presence into Global Halal Market CORPORATE MISSION To deliver outstandir ng service, quality pi roducts and val ue for mon ey for our customers.
-SUSTAIN IABILITY GOAI L Embedded governance culture in SAUDEE To maintain long-term corporate Create a world class supply chain which can and integrate sustainability practices into sustainability by identifying aspects, enhance our quality of life while ensuring all three economic, environmental and all three economic, environmental and impacts and stakeholder engagement that our business success as an outperforming
+CORPORATE VISION Establish a World Cl ass Supply Chain and Expand Presence into Global Halal Market CORPORATE MISSION To deliver outstandir ng service, quality products and value for mone ey for our customers.
+SUSTAINABILITY GOAL Embedded governance culture in SAUDEE and integrate sustainability practices into all three economic, environmental and social aspects to established ourselves as a sustainable Group. sustainability by identifying aspects, impacts and stakeholder engagement that

-SAUDEE embedded sustainability strategy across entire operations in order to keep going to improve our sustainability development
+SAUDEE embedded sustainability strategy across entire operations in order to keep going to improve our sustainability development.